petersmagnusson/base62/README.md

 (*) Variable length output means that it's possible some inputs will result in encodings that are shorter than what is 'theoretically possible'.
-Since binary data in these encoding contexts are typically 'random', taking any sort of compression approach for base62 is a bit misguided.
+Since binary data in these encoding contexts are typically 'random', taking any sort of compression approach for base62 doesn't lead to any benefits on efficiency (to the contrary), but allows for faster algorithms.
+A common approach is a sliding mask to decide on encoding either five bits or six bits at a time.

 (**) 'BaseN' approaches will prefer to pick 'less ambiguous' characters, and in that context, lowercase is considered preferable.
 Of course, base62